 Alison Gingell Building

-This was built in the 1920s and is used by many of our professional services teams, including Estates, HR and Finance.
+This was built in the 1920s and is used by Estates and ITS.
 It is the former site of the Singer Works, from which both the Singer Penny Farthing and Coventry City Football Club can trace their origins.

 Built in the 1950s, this is used mainly by our Faculty of Health and Life Sciences.
 The building was named after a key figure for the university, Charles Ward, who became Vice Chair of the Board of Governors in 1982.

-This is used by our Faculty of Arts and Humanities, specifically for the performing arts, media and music.
-Built in 1880, the building underwent a major refurbishment in 2000.
+This is used by our Faculty of Arts and Humanities, specifically for the performing arts, media and music courses.
+Built in 1880, the art deco building underwent a major refurbishment in 2000.
 Fittingly, it was previously a cinema, and is named after Dame Ellen Terry, a star of the Victorian stage and a leading Shakespearean actress.

 Our Engineering, Environment and Computing Building (EEC), was completed in 2012.
 It uses a range of sustainable technologies, including rainwater harvesting, solar thermal energy and biomass boilers.
-Facilities include a precision wind-tunnel, a high-performance engineering centre, a Harrier Jump Jet, three flight simulators and the UK’s largest magnet.
-It is named after Sir Frank Whittle, a Coventry-born engineer and pilot who invented the jet engine.
+Facilities include a precision wind-tunnel, a high-performance engineering centre, a Harrier Jump Jet and three flight simulators.

-Built in 1960, this building recently underwent a complete internal refurbishment.
-It provides modern teaching and learning spaces for both the Faculty of Business and Law and the Faculty of Arts and Humanities.
+Built in 1960 and fully refurbished in recent years, this building provides modern teaching and learning spaces for both Coventry Law School and the Faculty of Arts and Humanities.
 It is named after George Eliot, which was the pen name of the novelist Mary Anne Evans, one of the leading writers of the Victorian era.

 Built in 1959, this building is currently undergoing an extensive internal redevelopment.
 Once completed, it will continue to be used by the Faculty of Arts and Humanities, predominantly by design and visual art students.
-It is aptly named after the painter and printmaker Graham Sutherland, who created the world-famous tapestry ‘Christ in Glory’ in Coventry Cathedral.
+It is aptly named after the painter and printmaker Graham Sutherland, who created the world-famous tapestry ‘Christ in Glory’ in Coventry Cathedral which, at 23x12m, is reputedly the largest continuously woven tapestry in the world.

 Completed in 2011, TheHub is a modern, hi-tech building providing a welcoming social space for our students.
 Facilities in the building include a doctors’ surgery, a multi-cultural faith centre, employment services and catering services, as well as a hairdresser, food court and the Students’ Union offices.
 It has fully licensed function spaces and bars, a multi-purpose venue hosting regular music and film events, and a new restaurant, The Courtyard, which opened in 2019.
 The building holds a BREEAM status of Excellent – the world’s leading sustainability assessment method.

-Built in the late 1970s, this building is sponsored by Jaguar, the Coventry-based car manufacturer, and recently underwent a significant refurbishment.
+Built in the late 1970s, this building is sponsored by Jaguar Land Rover, the Coventry-based car manufacturer, and recently underwent a significant refurbishment.
 It is home to our postgraduate students, as well as our researchers within the Centre for Business in Society (CBiS).

 This building is primarily used by the Faculty of Engineering, Environment and Computing, offering courses relating to the construction sector.
 It was built in 1970, and is named after Sir John Laing, a British entrepreneur in the construction industry.